AhmedElsharkawyCS/http-error-handling/README.md

 ### HttpError.customError

-it's a helper to allow you from create your custom error.
+it's a helper function that helps you to create your custom error.

 ### HttpError.{{ any function from the next list }}

+- they are helper functions allow you to send sepecific error to the client
-- these functions have an optional attr `message` only to customize the error message-
+  - `message` customize the error message `optional`

 | status code | function name                 |
 | ----------- | ----------------------------- |